Note: this information was gathered using the steps shown on the

 Arriving on September 15, 1859 at the Salt Lake Valley27

 was probably a great relief to Rasmus.
-He had be travelling for
+He had be traveling for

 several months now with only a short rest prior to leaving Florence.